andrewufrank/octocat-syntax-forOldFolks/README.md

 $ apm install octocat-syntax
 ```

-If you want the full GitHub experience you can [download and install the SF Mono font](https://simonfredsted.com/1438).
+If you want the full GitHub experience you can [download and install the SF Mono font](https://simonfredsted.com/1438) on your system.

 ## License